-Table 63.
+Table 64.
 Annotations for ordered collections

-Annotation Purpose JPA-standard @OrderBy Specifies a fragment of JPQL used to order the collection ✓
+Annotation Purpose JPA-standard @OrderBy Specifies a fragment of JPQL used to order the collection ✓ @SQL0rder Specifies a fragment of SQL used to order the collection ×

-On the other hand, the following annotation specify how a collection should be sorted in memory, and are used for collections of type SortedSet or SortedMap:
+On the other hand, the following annotations specify how a collection should be sorted in memory, and are used for collections of type SortedSet or SortedMap:

-Table 64.
+Table 65.
 Annotations for sorted collections